dallascard/SBSCD/README.md

 ### Replicating SemEval experiments

 Becuase the SemEval targets are provided as lemmas, with multiple langauges, the pipeline for the experiments with these datasets is slightly different, even though the overall method is the same.
 In paritcular, the steps are essentially the same, except that there is an additional alignment step between the lemmatized and non-lemmatized text.
+(This is unlike the general usage section above, which does the lemmatization using spacy).

 The SemEval data can be downloaded (separately for each langauge) from here: https://www.ims.uni-stuttgart.de/en/research/resources/corpora/sem-eval-ulscd/